Skip to content

 Strengths and tradeoffs

 Calm, buyer-oriented framing.
-Strengths are what the tool appears to do well; high-level tradeoffs appear alongside.
+Strengths are what the service appears to do well; tradeoffs are items buyers should verify before purchase.

 Strengths